InsideSalesOfficial/insidesales-components/README.md

 ## Development

-### Contributing

-1. Fork, then clone: `git clone https://github.com/YOUR_USERNAME/insidesales-components.git`
-2. Create a branch with a meaningful name describing the feature/issue
-3. Make your changes and commit: `git add` and `git commit`
-4. Make sure that the test are passing: `npm test`
-5. Push your branch: `git push -u origin you-branch-name`
-6. Submit a pull request to the upstream insidesales-components repository
-7. Use a descriptive title and describe your changes briefly
-8. Wait for a maintainer to review your PR, make any changes recommended, and get it merged
-10. Celebrate your successful contribution! 🙌🏼

 ### Project setup

 Run `npm install` and edit code in the `src/` folder.

 To start the project, run `npm start`.
 This will run the neccesary scripts to build storybooks and start the development server on http://localhost:3001.
 Running this command will also watch for any changes and update storybooks.

-### Deploying to NPM

-Starting in the root directory:
-1. `npm version major|minor|patch` - Use [semantic versioning](http://semver.org/) based on changes to the package
-2. `npm run build:lib`
-3. `cd lib` (we make you cd to lib to avoid accidental publishing from root)
-4. `npm publish`

 ### Deploying storybooks